My Favorite Video Games

 4. Counter Strike 1.6

 A favorite in lan gaming centers in Singapore, CS 1.6 was the go-to game in my early teens.
 Extremely enjoyable, the game rewards players who posses great reflexes and hand-eye coordination.
+These days, CS-GO has taken over and achieved mainstream popularity but the core of the game is still the same.

 3. DoTA 1/2